LeoLeeee/EDA-Q/README.md

-# EDA-Q v0.10.2
+# EDA-Q v1.0.0

 [![](https://img.shields.io/badge/homepage-EDA_Q-orange)](https://github.com/Q-transmon-xmon/EDA-Q)

-EDA-Q is an advanced automated design tool for superconducting quantum chips, aimed at providing comprehensive support for the full design process of quantum chips in the quantum computing field.
-It integrates core features such as quantum chip topology design, equivalent circuit computation, GDS layout and routing, and simulation, helping researchers and engineers efficiently design and optimize superconducting qubit chips.
+EDA-Q is an advanced automated design tool for quantum chips (Simultaneous support for both superconducting and ion trap chip design is provided.
+For details on the ion trap chip design method, please refer to the README of ion_trap_chip), aimed at providing comprehensive support for the full design process of quantum chips in the quantum computing field.
+It integrates core features such as quantum chip topology design, equivalent circuit computation, GDS layout and routing, and simulation, helping researchers and engineers efficiently design and optimize  qubit chips.

 ## Directory